-See the water bomb working at Tea Bag Folding Christmas Tree Pattern and More for instructions on a Pretty Holiday Tree for Christmas using the origami fold.
+Another water bomb project can be viewed at Tea Bag Folding Christmas Tree Pattern with instructions for a holiday Christmas tree.

 If you have a question or comment on these lessons feel free to leave one in the section that follows.